bnbullock/School_District_Analysis/README.md

 # School District Data Analysis

 ## Project Overview
-Prepare analysis of standardized test date to provide insight into performance trends and patterns within a school district.
+Prepare analysis of standardized test data to provide insight into performance trends and patterns within a school district.
 At the school and district level, the results will be used for discussions and strategic decisions.
 The analysis will further assist the school board and superintendant in making decisions regarding school budgets and priorities.

 ## School District Analysis requirements:
 1. Snapshot of the school district's key metrics